spcl/dace/dace/frontend/python/README.md

 StateFusion may erroneously lead to concurrent execution of those statements.
 - The RedundantArray transformations may produce erroneous Memlets for certain ranges.

-Temporary workaround: Disable in the configuration file the automatic strict transformations flag
+Temporary workaround: Disable the automatic strict transformations flag in the configuration file `.dace.conf`.

 ### Issues with symbolic expressions